PhillipeAlves/recipes_api/README.md

 It manages the Database authentication, validation, authentication, authorization and logging.

-It returns JSON to the Renderer Server.
+It returns JSON to the Renderering Server.

 [API](https://secure-brushlands-32363.herokuapp.com/)